-Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-008 AA-010 40 CFR 63.11223(b), Subpart JJJJJJ 3.D.1 СО Conduct tune-ups biennially 40 CFR 63.11205(a), Subpart JJJJJJ 3.D.2 HAPs Minimize emissions
+Emission Point(s) Applicable Requirement Condition Number Pollutant / Parameter Limit / Standard AA-001 AA-005 40 CFR 63.11223(a) - (b), 63.11225(c)(2)(i), and Table 2 (Item 6); Subpart JJJJJJ 3.D.1 HAPs Conduct Biennial Performance Tune-Ups

-- 3.D.1 For Emission Points AA-008 and AA-010, the permittee must conduct a tune-up of the boilers biennially to demonstrate continuous compliance as specified below.
-Each biennial tune-up must be conducted no more than 25 months after the previous tune-up. - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (you may delay the burner inspection until the next scheduled unit shutdown, not to exceed 36 months from the previous inspection). - (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
-The adjustment should be consistent with the manufacturer's specifications, if available. - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (you may delay the inspection until the next scheduled unit shutdown, not to exceed 36 months from the previous inspection). - (d) Optimize total emissions of CO.
-This optimization should be consistent with the manufacturer's specifications, if available, and with any nitrogen oxide requirement to which the unit is subject. - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer. - (f) Maintain on-site and submit, if requested by the MDEQ, a report containing the following information: - (1) The concentrations of CO in the effluent stream in parts per million, by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler. - (2) A description of any corrective actions taken as a part of the tune-up of the boiler. - (3) The type and amount of fuel used over the 12 months prior to the tune-up of the boiler, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
-Units sharing a fuel meter may estimate the fuel use by each unit.
+- 3.D.1 For Emission Points AA-001 and AA-005, the permittee shall conduct a performance tune-up on each boiler biennially and no later than twenty-five (25) months after the previously completed tune-up.
+Each tune-up shall conducted in accordance with the following provisions: - (a) Inspect the burner (as applicable) and clean / replace any components of the burner as necessary.
+A burner inspection may be delayed until the next boiler shutdown but shall not to exceed thirty-six (36) months after the previous inspection. - (b) Inspect the flame pattern (as applicable) and adjust the burner as necessary to optimize the flame pattern.
+An adjustment should be consistent with the manufacturer's specifications (if available). - (c) Inspect the system controlling the air-to-fuel ratio (as applicable) and ensure that it is correctly calibrated and functioning properly.
+An inspection may be delayed until the next boiler shutdown but shall not to exceed 36 months after the previous inspection. - (d) Optimize total emissions of carbon monoxide (CO).
+This optimization should be consistent with the manufacturer's specifications (if available) and with any nitrogen oxide (NO_X) requirement to which a boiler is subject. - (e) Measure the concentrations of CO in the effluent stream in parts per million by volume (ppm_v) and oxygen (O2) in volume percent (vol.%) before and after the adjustments are made.
+The measurements may be either on a wet or dry basis as long as the basis remains the same before and after the adjustments are made.
+The measurements may be taken using a portable CO analyzer. - (f) If a boiler is not operating on the required date for the tune-up, the permittee shall conduct the tune-up within thirty (30) days of start-up. - (g) The permittee shall document and maintain on-site the following information for each tune-up: - (1) The date of the tune-up; - (2) The procedures followed for the tune-up;

+- (3) The manufacturer's specifications to which the boiler was tuned; - (4) The concentration of CO in the effluent stream in ppm_v and O2 in vol.% measured at high fire or the typical operating load before and after the tune-up of a boiler; - (5) A description of any corrective action taken as a part of the tune-up of a boiler; and - (6) The type and amount of fuel used over the last twelve (12) months prior to tune-up of a boiler but only if the unit was physically and legally capable of using more than one type of fuel during that period.